aixplain/aiXplain/docs/user/user_doc.md

 $ aixplain get hf-model-status --model-id <model ID> [--api-key <TEAM_API_KEY>]
 ```

 Once the on-boarding process has completed, you can use this newly-deployed large language model just like any other model on our platform.
-Note that our platform currently only supports language models up 7 billion parameters in size (~30 GB), so any attempts to deploy larger models will result in an error message.-->
+Note that our platform currently only supports language models up 7 billion parameters in size (~30 GB), so any attempts to deploy larger models will result in an error message.

 ### Uploading Models
 ## Uploading Models